perdugames/SoftNoise-GDScript-/README.md

 # SoftNoise-GDScript-
-GDScript function set generating noise (value noise, perlin noise ...).
+GDScript function set generating noise (value noise, perlin noise, opensimplex(2d, 3d and 4d)...).

 ## Example of how to use: